-Licenses for Payroll CS, Trial Balance CS, and Write-Up CS will permanently expire on March 1, 2017 (excluding Engagement CS).
+Licenses for Payroll CS, Trial Balance CS, and Write-Up CS (but not Engagement CS) permanently expired on March 1, 2017.
+CSA will not include 2017 tax rates or payroll forms, so, for 2017 and beyond, you will need to process payroll in another application.
+We recommend Accounting CS Payroll and myPay Solutions.
 For more information, see the following topics.

 Payroll CS can perform calculations for three types of tipped wages: